OverlyDevoted/CyberSecuritySummaries/WorkCard.md

 1. CodeAcademy
 Every day from 08:00-16:00
 Make portfolio site a week
+(On week 51 ended HTML CSS and started JS, but did have a big homework that i did not like the results of)
 2. HackTheBox
 On free time do modules or do boxes
 3. RestaAPP